 Causes of Mental Illness and Possible Treatments

 Many of the reported cases of mental illness are caused by a combination of factors.
 These factors include; economic, psychological, marital, and health factors.
 Mental illnesses are connected with the abnormal functioning of nerve cell circuits.
-Nerve cells within these brain circuits communicate through neurons.
+Nerve cells within brain circuits communicate through neurons.

-The under-listed are some of the causes of the identified mental illness.
+The under-listed are some of the causes of mental illness.

-Mental illness caused by psychological factors begins to show from childhood.
-The parenting style of the family unit is an important factor that determines the memory health of the growing child.
+Mental illness caused by psychological factors often begins to show from childhood.
+The parenting style of the family unit is an important factor that determines the memory health of a growing child.

 Children are born with empty cognitive slates.
 That is why they always ask questions and are very curious.
 However, the family, the first socializing agent of a child, paints pictures and imprints codes of conduct that children grow with.
 What the family and its environment present to children on arrival on earth goes a long way in shaping who they become.

 A child with poor parental upbringing, who was shown little or no love may grow with little or no self-esteem.
-This eventually leads them into poor associations, which in turn causes a psychological breakdown.
+This eventually leads them to poor associations, which in turn causes a psychological breakdown.